dedelala/hello-go-lambda/preso/preso.md

 ```

 ???
-Every service package there's also an iface package that allows you to mock the service object.

-For Lambda the package is lambda/lambdaiface.
-That's SDK sercvice lambda.
-Two packages.

 In fact the main source file for sdk s3 I've been working with is 15,000 lines long.

 It's all generated from schema.